ben/ben.github.com/content/blog/vtts-are-wrong-vision/index.md

 {{< figure src="./inthedark-player.jpg" title="What's even going on here?" >}}

-Leaving aside that this is a bad model of how light works, this gives the player nothing to work with at all.
-They can't even tell where they can walk, or where their friends are.
+Ugh.

 Before I come back to everything that's wrong here, let's take a look at what the GM has set up for our poor human fighter:

 {{< figure src="./inthedark-gm.jpg" title="A troll AND a dragon AND a giant?!?!" >}}

+Go back to the player view, and imagine that the GM is describing this scene to you using their human mouth.

+> […]
-Go back to the player view, and imagine that the GM is describing the stench of the troll that's right in front of you, its nasty fingernails dripping with slime and scraping your shield.
+> the stench of the troll just in front of you, its fingernails dripping with slime and scraping your shield
+> […]
-The deep burning embers glowing in the throat of the dragon in the middle of the room (which should be blocking out the torch on the far side, but our model doesn't account for that), the deep rumble of its breathing resonating in your chest.
+> the deep burning embers glowing in the throat of the dragon in the center of the room, the deep rumble of its breathing resonating in your chest
+> […]
-The giant – whose hair *is* fire – singing *the song that will end the world* from around the corner.
+> the giant – head wreathed in bright flame – singing the song that will end the world from around the corner

-But you can't use any of that.
-You can't target any of those creatures, so the VTT can't help you with all the cool automation it has.
+> […]

+Here are just a few things that you-the-player might want to do in this moment, but are actively prevented from doing because of this decision:

+- Have your darkvision-having friends pull you around with a rope (they can't move your token)
+- Move your PC at half speed to simulate bumbling towards where your friends are (you can't see where they are, and you'll walk to a place _inside the troll_)
+- Target the troll for an attack at disadvantage (can't target the token)
+- Perceive the dragon because it's blocking the light from the torch across the room (light doesn't work that way in this game, and it's in the darkness)
+- See what's happening with your friends, unless one of them happens to step into the light

+Your ability to play the game has been artificially limited, and you need help to do the simplest of things.
-**You** can't know it because your **character** can't see it.
+**You** can't know any of that, because your **character** can't see it.

-Your friends have darkvision and are leading you with a rope, but you're not allowed to see them either.
-If you want to move around this scene without lighting a torch, the GM is going to have to move you, because you'll be bumbling into the walls and baddies.

-Foundry in particular can do _a little_ better if we give up on item #3.
+Foundry in particular can do _just a little_ better if we resign ourselves to combinations of scattered settings.
-Install the [Simple Fog](https://foundryvtt.com/packages/simplefog) module, give every token a "see all" sense, and manually control the fog so they can't see baddies in rooms they haven't been in.
+Give every token a "see all" sense, but that reveals monsters in rooms they haven't visited yet, so install the [Simple Fog](https://foundryvtt.com/packages/simplefog) module and manually erase the fog as they explore.
 You're still missing so much information, and the GM is still going to be walking your token around for you.

 {{< figure src="./inthedark-seeall.jpg" title="About as good as it gets" >}}